 Deploy Hester-Dendys via special Hester-Dendy concrete blocks with coupling nuts, via custom floating platforms, or by tying weighted Hester-Dendys to an overhanging object.
 For the Hester-Dendy (HD) block method, attach at least three Hester-Dendy artificial substrates (HDs) to the HD block, and place the block at a depth of one meter (or the deepest spot available if shallower than one meter).
 Take care to place control and test site blocks in areas of similar flow, depth and habitat type.
 If the study system is tidal, be sure that the natural salinity is comparable between the two sites.
 Knowledge of the system’s hydrologic regime is required to make sure samplers will not go dry during the 28-day incubation period.
-For example, if there is current high water and you expect the water to drop one meter in the next few weeks, place the sampler so that it will still be completely inundated at the end of incubation.
+For example, if there is currently high water and you expect the water to drop one meter in the next few weeks, place the sampler so that it will still be completely inundated at the end of incubation.
 In shifting sand substrates, place the block so that existing snags will deflect sand from being deposited on the samplers.
 This can be determined by close examination of the bottom topography.
 If the mean depth of the water body is greater than one meter, and/or there is a chance of the HD samplers that are placed on the bottom being smothered by sand or silt, a floating platform with attachment points for Hester-Dendys may be used instead.
 For the HD floating platform method, attach three or four Hester-Dendys to the floating platform.
-Then attach the platform to a buoy using one meter of stainless steel cable (or less than one meter in shallow streams).
-Attach the buoy/platform configuration to an anchor (typically a concrete block).
-Use a length of stainless steel cable appropriate for the depth of the stream or river.
+Attach the platform to a buoy using one meter of stainless-steel cable (or less than one meter in shallow streams).
+Attach the buoy/platform configuration to an anchor (typically a concrete block) using a length of stainless-steel cable appropriate for the depth of the stream or river.
 Alternatively, suspend Hester-Dendys one meter (or less in shallow streams) below the water level by attaching them to an overhanging object via string or monofilament, and weighting the bottom of the Hester-Dendy (by tying approximately 250 g of weight to the bottom of the artificial substrate).

 If using the HD block, attach stainless steel cable or nylon rope to a point on the bank sufficiently high to enable recovery even if the water level increases.
 Wrap the cable or rope around the base of a tree on the bank and use the Nico-Press tool and fasteners to secure the block.
-If vandalism is a potential problem, attempt to conceal the cable so that no one but you can find it.
+If vandalism is a potential problem, attempt to conceal the cable.
 If the Nico-Press tool is unavailable, other screw-type fasteners may be used.